 Loch Ba – Rannoch Moor

 2006 was the year we decided to venture further into Scotland than ever before on our annual fishing holiday.
 After much research we settled on making Glencoe our base for a long week’s fishing, primarily because of its proximity to the Rannoch Moor lochs which seemed to tick all boxes in terms of natural beauty and wild brown trout.
 Much of the information we dug up was from here http://www.wild-fishing-scotland.co.uk/ , an excellent resource when planning a mission to fish for wild brown trout in Scotland.
-Several posts on this forum made reference to Loch Ba as a ‘must visit’ venue in this area and the accompanying pictures certainly whet the appetite.
+Several posts on this forum made reference to Loch Ba as a ‘must visit’ venue in this area.

 Loch Ba is only a few miles drive down from Glencoe and the scenery is extremely easy on the eye during your journey.
 It’s hard to miss the loch as it can be seen from the main road, and then it’s simply a case of finding a nearby lay-by to park up in.
 Anyone driving past would have assumed we were about to set off on a 3 day survival exercise rather than a day’s fishing as we were stood there creaking and groaning under the strain of bulging rucksacks, kitted out in our outdoor pursuits finery and brandishing our rod tubes like Armalites.
 We were, as they say, loaded for bear.